Soccer: Ozil quits German national side citing racism over Turkish heritage

 “I used to wear the German shirt with such pride and excitement, but now I don’t,” he said.
 “I feel unwanted and think that what I have achieved since my international debut in 2009 has been forgotten.”

-Many European footballers who play for national teams have a heritage in a different country but it is extremely rare for a player to cite racism resulting from those roots as a reason to abandon a national side.
+Many European footballers who play for national teams have a heritage in a different country but it is extremely rare for such players to cite racism resulting from those roots as a reason to abandon their national side.

+There is also a debate about whether enough is done to stamp out racism in the sport, which many black players have faced over the decades often in the form of chants by opposing fans.

 Ozil questioned whether there were criteria for being German that he did not meet and asked why he should be referred to as German-Turkish when fellow German soccer players Lukas Podolski and Miroslav Klose were not referred to as German-Polish.